CynicDog/infra-tech-notes/README.md

 ### PersistentVolumes

 A PersistentVolume (PV) in Kubernetes refers to a storage volume that can be mounted to a Pod.
-The kubelet manages the mounting of volumes and may use a CSI driver.
-A PersistentVolumeClaim (PVC) is a named reference to a PV, which ties up the volume if it's of type RWO (read-write-once), preventing other Pods from using it until it's unmounted.
+The kubelet manages the mounting of volumes and may use a CSI driver. <ins>A PersistentVolumeClaim (PVC) is a named reference to a PV</ins>, which ties up the volume if it's of type RWO (read-write-once), preventing other Pods from using it until it's unmounted.

 Users who want to mount specific types of storage typically run a CSI driver as a DaemonSet in their clusters.
 These drivers communicate with the kubelet via a socket to perform low-level filesystem mounting.
 The move to CSI allows vendors to update storage clients frequently without embedding vendor-specific logic in Kubernetes releases.